Music development plan summary: Mill Lane Primary School

 To read in more detail about the music provision at Mill Lane Primary School, please visit our music curriculum page.

+This gives children the chance to use musical vocabulary, such as pitch, tone and tempo.
 In our Early Years Foundation Stage (EYFS), our focus is on singing, creating sounds, rhythm and movement.
 Children participate daily in regular singing sessions, often connected to other areas of learning, such as number rhymes, nursery rhymes or topic-based songs.
 These activities are integrated throughout the day as part of each child’s early musical development.
-Our EYFS classroom environments also provide access to musical instruments.
+Our EYFS classroom and outdoor environments also provide access to musical instruments.

 Part B: Co-curricular music